Introduction and context

 Pen Pictures/short biographies

-Professor John Jackson is Dean of the School of Law at University College Dublin and a qualified barrister.
-He was previously Professor of Law at Queen's University Belfast and has taught at University College Cardiff, the City University, London and the University of Sheffield.
+Professor John Jackson A Professor of Law at the University of Nottingham and a qualified barrister.
+He was previously Dean of the School of Law at University College Dublin and has taught at several other universities including Queen's University Belfast, the University of Sheffield, the City University, London and University College Cardiff.
 He has held visiting professorships at Hastings College of the Law, University of California and the Faculty of Law, University of New South Wales and was a Fernand Braudel Senior Fellow at the European University Institute in 2007 – 2008.
 From 1998 to 2000 he was an Independent Assessor for the Northern Ireland Criminal Justice Review.